 "Am I throwing like a girl now?"
 Girl or not, Nayaa can throw.
-She is quick, agile, and accurate.
+She is quick, agile, accurate and mad.
 She nails Andee with almost every single toss.
 He leaps away and abandons the basket swiftly running up the center stone stairs to the next level terrace.
 Equally agile, Nayaa leaps over the wall while at the same time tossing her last stones, but then bounds to the basket, grabs a ripe berryfruit, and then following Andee swiftly leaps up the stairs.

 Andee slams the door locking himself in the house.
-Andee's mother is to the right of the door, by the sink, cleaning some jars.
+Andee's mother is to the right of the door, by the kitchen sink, cleaning some jars.